White Label Wellness Programs (Private Label Wellness): Pros and Cons 2022

 - A web-based data platform to administer, communicate, and evaluate the program

 There are many pros and cons of a White Label Wellness Program.
 Only the largest corporations have the personnel and financial resources to successfully do all three.
-The biggest challenge is developing and testing an online wellness platform.
-This process requires engineers to write all of the computer code so that a wellness data management platform will work on any type of computer or mobile device.
+The biggest challenge is developing and testing an online wellness platform, a process that requires engineers to write all of the computer code so that a wellness data management platform will work on any type of computer or mobile device.

 - Use the wellness platform offered by a wellness vendor